google/oss-fuzz/README.md

 # oss-fuzz

-> fuzzing to open source software.
+> Fuzzing Open Source Software.

 *Project Status*: We are preparing the project for the first public release.
 Documentation and smoothing the process is our main priority.